-Violation of Probation Lawyer for Pinellas County
+Violation of Probation in Pinellas County

-Misdemeanor Probation Violations
+Misdemeanor Probation Violations in Pinellas County, FL

 The judges in Pinellas County often issue “no bond” warrants for the probationer’s arrest after the probation officer submit a violation of probation affidavit.
 These VOP cases often clog the court’s dockets.

 The courts often appreciate the probationer’s efforts to resolve the case quickly and come into compliance with outstanding conditions.
-By working with an attorney you are often in the best position to explain to the judge why all special conditions can be met if the probationer is given additional time.
+By working with an attorney you can find the best ways to explain to the judge why all special conditions can be met if you are given additional time.

-Felony Probation Violation Cases in Pinellas County, Florida
+Felony Probation Violation Cases in Pinellas County

-Since the court often has the complete discretion to send you to prison for the statutory maximum period allowed - five years on a third degree felony, fifteen years on a second degree felony, or thirty years on a first degree felony - having an attorney present all mitigation in the case or negotiate a better disposition is critical.
+Since the court often has the complete discretion to send you to prison for the statutory maximum period allowed (five years on a third degree felony, fifteen years on a second degree felony, or thirty years on a first degree felony) having an attorney present all mitigation in the case or negotiate a better disposition is critical.